Madrid pushing to host Champions League final this season

-MADRID (AP) — Madrid is eager to host the Champions League final this season amid the coronavirus pandemic, the mayor of the Spanish capital said Tuesday.
+MADRID (AP) — Madrid is eager to host the Champions League final in August amid the coronavirus pandemic, the mayor of the Spanish capital said Tuesday.

-José Luis Martínez-Almeida said the city would be prepared to host the final for the second straight year, with UEFA looking for a new host after the game was moved from Istanbul.
+José Luis Martínez-Almeida said the city would be prepared to host the final for the second straight year — along with the quarterfinals and semifinals — if UEFA goes ahead with plans to move the game from Istanbul.

 “I want to show that there is full support to bring the Champions League final to Madrid,” Martínez-Almeida told 13tv in an interview published on Tuesday.
 “The right security conditions are in place and we have the infrastructure and public services that would allow us to host it.
 It would be a message to the world that Madrid never gives up and that it has recovered after everything that we went through.”